TrellixVulnTeam/chroot_tasker_ZFSF/README.rst

 The current implementation is (2).
 Ideally there would be multiple of the above, with (2) as the default.
 The issue for this is https://github.com/adamtheturtle/chroot_tasker/issues/24.

+Identifiers
+^^^^^^^^^^^

+This uses PIDs as identifiers.
+This is not safe - PIDs get reused and so this could end up with a user manipulating the wrong process.
+This was a simple to implement strategy.
+A long term solution might be stateful and have a mapping of tasks to unique identifiers.